DeepRank/pdb2sql/README.md

 db.update('x,y,z',xyz,chainID='A',resSeq=1)

 ```
 Translate the residue of resSeq 1 of chain A to the center of the coordinate.
+Note that a dedicated module called transform.py will be developped to translate,rotate, .... xyz coordinates

 ## pdb2sqlAlchemy